Trusted WordPress tutorials, when you need them most.

 Another way you can add custom CSS in WordPress is by using the Full Site Editor (FSE).
 With FSE, you can edit the layout and design of the entire website using the WordPress block editor, just like when editing a blog post or page.

 Using a plugin to add CSS is a bit easier.
-That said, if you prefer to not use a plugin, then we’ll show you how to access the customizer even when it’s no longer available in your admin menu.
+That said, if you prefer not to use a plugin, then we’ll show you how to access the customizer even when it’s no longer available in your admin menu.

-Then, simply copy and paste the URL below into your browser, and replace ‘example.com’ with your own website’s domain name.
+All you need to do is log in to your WordPress admin.
+Then, simply copy and paste the URL below into your browser and replace ‘example.com’ with your own website’s domain name.

 https://example.com/wp-admin/customize.php